Willem Sassen: Escape to Argentina and second career

 On 5 June 1945, Sassen was arrested in Alkmaar by British Field Security and interned in Fort Blauwkapel near Utrecht.
 On 15 December, he fled with two other inmates.
 He first visited his girlfriend Miep van der Voort in Utrecht, and later to his friend Anthony Mertens.
 For two years, Sassen was in hiding in Antwerp, Brussels and Amsterdam.
 With the help of his friends, among whom were Mertens and former SS member Karl Breyer, Sassen managed to obtain a passport.
 In May 1947, he flew in a KLM plane to Dublin, Ireland.
 There he met up with some of his old associates, before setting off to Argentina.
 Together with his girlfriend, Miep van der Voort, their daughter Saskia, and some former SS men and collaborators, he departed in the coastal vessel The Eagle under the command of former U-boat captain Schneider to Argentina.
 On 3 November, they arrived at the docks of Darsena Norte in Buenos Aires.
 Three days later they were allowed to disembark.
 He married Miep van der Voort, with whom he had two daughters.
-Their elder daughter is Saskia Sassen (born 1947 in The Hague), the American sociologist and professor of economics.
+Their elder daughter is Saskia Sassen (born 1947 in The Hague), an American sociologist and professor of economics.

 The Sassen family lived first in Ciudad Jardín Lomas del Palomar in Greater Buenos Aires, where their second daughter was born.
 Sassen started to work as a journalist, translator and as a ghost writer for Hans-Ulrich Rudel and later Adolf Eichmann.